epinio/epinio/docs/user/references/cli/epinio_info.md

 ### Synopsis

-Shows status and version for Kubernetes, Gitea, Tekton and Eirini.
+Shows status and version for Kubernetes and Epinio server components.

 ```
 epinio info [flags]